Speedpaint Test Bulk Painting

 Batch nearly finished before varnishing showing uniform color scheme

-Finished tabletop-ready miniatures with cohesive look despite diverse sources
+Finished tabletop-ready miniature with cohesive look despite diverse sources